 5 Vortex Optics Crossfire – Best for Rimfire Rifles

-For some, it might seem like overkill to mount a red dot optic on a .22 long rifle.
+It might seem like overkill to mount a red dot optic on a .22 long rifle.
 However, semi-auto rimfire rifles dominate steel challenge competitions.
 If you want to get on target fast and improve accuracy at distance, a red dot is the perfect partner for Ruger 10/22 and other rimfire rifles.

 We love the Vortex Crossfire on a .22 for several reasons.
 First, it’s so lightweight and compact, it’s easy to forget it’s even there.
 It also has a nice low profile that allows you to get a solid cheek weld for more accurate shooting.